chrisconlin/Conlin_Latin102/composition1.md

 parēns, parentis m./f. - parent.
 We need the accusative plural with is parentes.
 Lolis: gentivie singular

-"Herculem dixit eum interficiet parentes Lolis"
+"Herculem dixit eum interficiet parentes Lolis."

-your fourth sentence should say that Iole endured that her parents were killed.
+your fourth sentence should say that Iole endured that her parents, who are citiens of Oechalia, were killed.
-"Iole endured that her parents were killed" accusative singular for indirect statement: Lolen patior, pati, -, passus: endure, suffer;: ""patit""
+"Iole endured that her parents, who are citizes of Oechalia, were killed" accusative singular for indirect statement: Iolen patior, pati, -, passus: endure, suffer;: ""patit""
 parentes: accusitve plural
 3rd person, plural, perfect, passive, indiciative: interfecti sunt
+sunt: are
+Oechaliae: genitive singular of Oechalia
+quos: masculine plural for "who" cīvis, cīvis, m./f. - citizen: accustive plural masculine cives

-"Lolen patit parentes interfecti sunt."
+"Iolen patit parentes, quos sunt cives Oechaliae, interfecti sunt."

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.